pynez/vts/README.md

-🚍 VTS — Vehicle Transit Simulator
+# 🚍 VTS — Vehicle Transit Simulator

-A large-scale object-oriented simulation project built for CSCI 3081W (Program Design & Development)
+*A large-scale object-oriented simulation project built for CSCI 3081W (Program Design & Development)

-Note: This repository contains documentation, system design, and media related to VTS.
+> **Note:** This repository contains documentation, system design, and media related to VTS.
-The source code cannot be published due to course policy, but this README provides a complete overview of the project’s architecture and my individual contributions.
+> The source code cannot be published due to course policy, but this README provides a complete overview of the project’s architecture and my individual contributions.

+---

-📌 Overview
+## 📌 Overview

 VTS (Vehicle Transit Simulator) is a modular transit simulation engine designed to model buses, trains, routes, passengers, and emissions across a virtual city.
 The system emphasizes clean architecture, extensibility, and object-oriented design, using real-world design patterns such as: